davosmith/moodle-uploadpdf/README.txt

 * Unzip the plugin files to <siteroot>/mod/assignment/type/uploadpdf

 * Download and install GhostScript ( http://pages.cs.wisc.edu/~ghost )
   - or install from standard respositories, if using Linux.
+  Under Windows, do not install to a path with a space in it - that means you should install to something like 'c:\gs' NOT 'c:\Program Files\gs' (note you only need the files 'gswin32c.exe' and the dll file from the 'bin' folder, all other files are unnecessary for this to work).

 * Edit the file
   <siteroot>/mod/assignment/type/uploadpdf/uploadpdf_config.php to